Optimal stopping with nonlinear expectation: geometric and algorithmic solutions

 Interest in such nonlinear criteria has arisen in numerous domains.
 A few examples include the theory of preferences, see for example \cite[Ch.
 2]{Follmer_Schied} and \cite{Wang_Xu}, optimisation under ambiguity \cite{chen2002ambiguity, Cheng_Riedel, Christensen_2013}, and even reinforcement learning \cite{Huang_Haskell, lam2023riskaware}.
 The celebrated {\it prospect theory} of Kahneman and Tversky \cite{kahneman1979prospect} describes how the same agent can switch between risk averse (concave) and risk seeking (convex) criteria, depending on whether losses or gains are considered.
 This helps to motivate methods based on other properties.

 In the absence of convexity or related global analytical properties it is natural to seek local solutions.
-Accordingly we use the geometry of this majorant, which is generated using a set $\mathcal{H}$ of functions associated with martingales under nonlinear expectations, to solve the problem locally.
+Accordingly we study the \bl{lower envelope} of a constrained set of generalised potentials to solve the problem locally.
 A pathwise argument then confirms this local solution to be optimal.

 Our main result is that, under sufficient regularity, the value of the nonlinear optimal stopping problem is the pointwise infimum over those functions in $\mathcal{H}$ which dominate the gain function determining the reward or payoff.
 It is optimal to stop the first time this value function coincides with the gain function.
-Thus the value function and optimal stopping region are constructed from the geometry of the gain function and majorant.
-In the linear case, this result was obtained for the Wiener process in \cite[Ch.\ III.7]{Dynkin_Yushkevich}, and extended to one-dimensional regular diffusion processes (with exponential discounting of the reward) in \cite{Dayanik_Karatzas} by weakening the notion of concavity.
+Thus the value function and optimal stopping region are constructed from the nonconvex geometry of the generalised potentials and gain function.
+In the linear case, this result was obtained for the Wiener process in \cite[Ch.\ III.7]{Dynkin_Yushkevich}, and extended to one-dimensional regular diffusion processes (with exponential discounting of the reward) in \cite{Dayanik_Karatzas} by appropriately generalising the notion of concavity.
 For $\kappa$-ambiguity, which is a positively homogeneous expectation, a result of this type was obtained in \cite{Christensen_2013} using ideas from \cite{beibel1997new}.

 A common solution technique in optimal stopping problems is to generate a heuristic solution and then apply a verification argument (see for example \cite[Th.
 3.4]{Cheng_Riedel}).
 Although the assumptions on the nonlinear expectation are strong (see for example \cite{kupper2009representation}), in Section \ref{sec:motiv} we confirm that the solution is correct for the worst-case risk mapping, which is less regular.
-If used as a heuristic then, as illustrated by Figure \ref{fig:4}, the construction differs from the well-known principle of smooth fit or smooth pasting (see for example \cite{peskir2006optimal}).
+If used as a heuristic then, as illustrated by Figure \ref{fig:4}, the construction differs from the well-known principle of smooth fit or smooth pasting (see for example \cite{Peskir2006}).
 As a corollary, no smooth transformation of Figure \ref{fig:4} could reduce the solution to the classical one of \cite[Ch.\ III.7]{Dynkin_Yushkevich}.

 To the best of our knowledge the method of proof is different to existing approaches using linearity, generalised concavity, positive homogeneity or related analytical properties, and is novel even in the linear case.
 This may be of independent interest, particularly as few explicit solutions are known for optimal stopping of Brownian motion in dimension greater than one \cite{christensen2019optimal}, although the topic is outside the scope of this paper.